 Insecure creator Issa Rae takes readers on a hilarious adventure as she details what it’s like to be an awkward introvert in this collection of essays.

 My Voice: A Memoir – Angie Martinez

 A hip-hop radio icon, Angie Martinez shares stories from behind-the-scenes of some of her biggest interviews and opens up about her personal life.
-And, if you want a little sneak peek before diving in, we put together a list of things we learned
+And, if you want a little sneak peek before diving in, we put together a list of things we learned from Martinez’s memoir.

 Never In My Wildest Dreams: A Black Woman’s Life In Journalism – Belva Davis

 Belva Davis changed the face of TV news when she became the first Black woman to become a television reporter on the west coast.
 In her memoir, she opens up about her journey from crowded housing projects in Oakland, California to witnessing Barack Obama’s historic 2008 win.